deathbeds/jupyterlite-pyodide-lock/README.md

   versions known to work together in the browser, described in its `pyodide-lock.json`.

 - Among these packages is `micropip`, which gives site users the ability to install packages _not_ included in `pyodide-lock.json`.
-These may be distributed with an HTML page, downloaded from PyPI, or anywhere on the internet. `jupyterlite-pyodide-kernel` uses this capability to install itself, and its dependencies.
+These may be served along with an HTML page, downloaded from PyPI, or anywhere on the internet. `jupyterlite-pyodide-kernel` uses this capability to install itself, and its dependencies.